viet-wics/viet-wics.github.io/_pages/05_aboutme.md

 Thus, I officially launched this project and strive to maintain it as long as I can.

-I hope this might inspire a younger version of myself to pursue a PhD in CS 🌱.
+I hope this might inspire "a younger version of myself" to pursue a PhD in CS 🌱.

 No worries, we got this! ✨